Buffer Overflow Attack

 1 | Augh!
 I’ve been hacked! |

-This confirms that the buffer overflow attack successfully redirected execution to the bar
+This confirms that the buffer overflow attack successfully redirected execution to the bar function.

 Verifying Successful Exploitation